-Clearly, spherical coordinates and spherical trigonometry are essential tools for the mathematical manipulations of coordinates of objects on the celestial sphere.
-Similarly, for global terrestrial coordinates, the early map makers used spherical coordinates, although, today, we rarely use these for terrestrial systems except with justified approximations.
-It is useful to review the polar spherical coordinates, according to Figure 1.1, where θ is the co-latitude (angle from the pole), λ is the longitude (angle from the x-axis), and r is radial distance of a point.
-Sometimes the latitude, φ , is used instead of the co-latitude - but we reserve φ for the "geodetic latitude" (Figure 2.5) and use ψ instead to mean "geocentric" latitude.
+Although the conventional and well known Cartesian coordinates, x, y, z, are certainly the simplest from a mathematical perspective, the Earth is nearly spherical and for global applications, some type of curvilinear coordinates may be preferable.
+Indeed, spherical coordinates and spherical trigonometry are essential tools for the mathematical manipulations of coordinates of objects on the celestial sphere.
+Similarly, for global terrestrial coordinates, the early map makers used spherical coordinates, although, today, these are rarely used for geodetic terrestrial systems except with justified approximations.
+It is useful, nevertheless, to review the polar spherical coordinates, according to Figure 1.1, where θ is the co-latitude (angle from the pole), λ is the longitude (angle from the x-axis), and r is radial distance of a point.
+Sometimes the latitude, φ , is used instead of the co-latitude - but we reserve φ for the "geodetic latitude" (Figure 2.5) and use $\psi = \pi/2 - \theta$ instead to mean "geocentric" latitude.